GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Model memory: 14.96 GB

-We see that it occupies almost 15 GB, more or less the 16 GB that we had said it should occupy, but why this difference?
-Surely this model does not have exactly 8B of parameters, but it has a little less, but when indicating the number of parameters it is rounded to 8B.
+We see that it takes up almost 15 GB, roughly the 16 GB we said it should take up, but why this difference?
+This model probably doesn't have exactly 8B parameters, but rather a bit less, and when indicating the number of parameters, it is rounded to 8B.

-We make an inference to see how it does it and how long it takes.
+We make an inference to see how it performs and the time it takes

 import time